 In this section

 Newborn bloodspot screening (NBS) (formally known as newborn screening testing) commenced in Victoria in 1966, when screening was introduced for Phenylketonuria.
-Since then, screening has expanded to testing for Congenital Hypothyroidism, Cystic Fibrosis, Phenylketonuria, and over 20 other rare conditions.
-These tests ensure early detection and treatment of these conditions.
+Since then, screening has expanded to testing for Congenital Hypothyroidism, Cystic Fibrosis, Phenylketonuria, Congenital Adrenal Hyperplasia (CAH) and over 22 other rare conditions.
+These rare but serious conditions cannot be seen by just looking at the baby.
+These tests ensure early detection and treatment of these conditions to save lives.

 This guideline provides an outline for medical and nursing staff to perform screening tests for newborn infants at the Royal Children's Hospital.